lcpilling/ukbrapR/README.md

 #> 86 16 65  3
 ```

 This can add quite a bit of time.
-If you prefer to get the fields yourself and provide them to the function each time, you can:
+If you prefer to use an already-extracted file (this therefore does not require a DNAnexus Spark cluster) you can:

 ```r
 selfrep_df = get_selfrep_illness(codes_df, ukb_dat = ukb_dat)